MiroslavZB/uniqcast/README.md

 I am using an alternative package which does support all of the flutter platforms, is updated recently and is not in beta.

+My videos are also playable in any platform - Android, iOS, MacOS, Web etc.

 ## Code walkthrough
 I am using google fonts package for picking a font.
 API: